 - Transfer to a single layer on the prepared baking sheet.
 Roast until the tofu and vegetables are browned and vegetables are cooked through, about 25 minutes.

 - Sprinkle with the peanuts and serve.
-Enjoy as is or pair with steamed brown rice or other whole grain.
+Enjoy as is or pair with riced cauliflower or steamed brown rice.
 Serve with additional tamari on the side.

 - To balance saltiness with sweetness by incorporating a fruit sauce or juice that contains sugar naturally rather than using an added sugar, like honey or white table sugar.